marktreble/f3f-timer/README.md

 ###IOIO
 We have used the IOIO successfully in the MK III Timer System developed by Jon Edison.
 Full constuction details can be found at http://www.nymrsc.org.uk/Jons%20Timer%20mk3.htm

+###Bluetooth
+We have now also added a driver for the HC-05 Bluetooth Module.
+This can be installed as a replacement for the IOIO and frees up the usb port for charging.

+For more information on the bluetooth hardware, see <a href="http://www.nymrsc.org.uk/Jons%20Timer%20mk3%20Construction3.htm">http://www.nymrsc.org.uk/Jons%20Timer%20mk3%20Construction3.htm</a>

 ###Compatibility

 Devices connect using Android's <a href="http://source.android.com/accessories/protocol.html">Open Accessory Protocol</a>.
 Older devices may not support this, but some can communicate through <a href="http://developer.android.com/tools/help/adb.html">ADB</a> also.
 If your device does not support Open Accessory, then you can try adb by going to Settings > Developers Options and enabling USB Debugging.
 Otherwise USB Debugging should be switched off.